HoangVuSnape/mcp-manager/fastmcp_server/README.md

 # FastMCP Swagger Server

 This example demonstrates how to expose one or more OpenAPI specifications through the [FastMCP](https://pypi.org/project/fastmcp/) server.
-Each Swagger file is loaded and its endpoints are registered as MCP tools.
+Each Swagger specification is loaded from a local path or URL and its endpoints are registered as MCP tools.

 ## Requirements